Parkview Health Logo

 What does your body need to beat the heat?

-Pre-hydration, knowing your own health conditions and limitations and planning your activities to coincide with cooler times of day will help you beat the heat.
-Plan on taking water and electrolyte solutions/drinks with you during the day.
-Am adult needs about 2 liters of water daily with no heat or activity stress, thus, depending on the type and duration of the outside activities you will need 2-3 times that amount.
-Plan ahead and hydrate before exposure to the heat.
+Preparation is key to beating the heat.
+Pre-hydration, knowing your own health conditions and limitations, and planning your activities to coincide with cooler times of day will help you stay safe.
+An adult needs about 2 liters of water daily with no heat or activity stress; thus, depending on the type and duration of the outside activities, you will need 2-3 times that amount.

-Beating the heat also means taking care of our friends, neighbors, and pets who may be vulnerable or not have the knowledge it takes to beat the heat.
-Check on neighbors and the elderly often.
+Beating the heat also means caring for your friends, neighbors and pets, who may be vulnerable or lack the knowledge to keep themselves safe.
+Check on your neighbors and older adults often.
 Never leave children or pets in a car in the heat.
-Put an essential item with your children in the vehicle so that there is never a chance to leave them in the car by accident.
+Make it a regular practice to check your backseats before walking away from your vehicle so there is never a chance of them being left in the car by accident.